bumperman/MYD-Y6ULX-LinuxDevelopmentGuide/en/Chapter6-1.md

 ## Boot from NAND

-You need power down and change the toggle switch(SW1) to NAND boot type when you follow each way from two ways.
+You need power down and change the toggle switch(SW1) to NAND or eMMC boot type.

+### Boot NAND Flash

 Boot bit | Status
 --- | ----